- 1 General Data Protection Regulation (GDPR) Policy.

 - Paper: written notes (described below).

 - Smartphone: I will store your contact information (Name, mobile #, email address) in a plain-text note app that backs up to my private Google Drive.
 This allows me to contact you in case of emergencies, but keeps from revealing this information to other applications (i.e. not using a Contacts app).

 - Email/SMS/WhatsApp: your email address and correspondence will be stored in my email account (currently GMail) by nature of you contacting me.
 Your telephone number may be stored in my SMS or WhatsApp app should we exchange messages this way.
 Electronic correspondence will also be held by the corresponding app (Gmail, Phone's SMS, WhatsApp).

 A note about GMail (Outlook etc) and Electronic Messaging Systems - free electronic email & messaging services (Gmail, Outlook, Facebook, WhatsApp etc) regularly read incoming & outgoing messages electronically.
 One of the reasons for this is that the service gains knowledge about the messaging user for the purposes of selling advertising to other companies.
-To put it plainly: if you email me about the topic of, say, your sexuality using your GMail address it's very likely sexuality will be associated with your account... which will likely attract associated advertising wherever you're logged in with that same account (eg Google.com).
+To put it plainly: if you email me about the topic of, say, your sexuality using your GMail address it's very likely sexuality will be associated with your email account... which will possibly attract associated advertising topics wherever you're logged in with that same account (eg Google.com).

 Best advice I can give is (a) to read the terms of service your free messaging provider and (b) to be cautious in what information you include when communicating electronically.